 Instructions

-- Prepare a 12 cup muffin tin by spraying with cooking spray.
+- Prepare a 12 cup muffin tin by spraying well with cooking spray.
 Set aside.
-Prepare the oven by moving one rack to the lowest setting and another rack to the middle setting.

-- In a medium bowl, mix the water and yeast.
-Add the sugar to the yeast mixture and let the mixture sit until foamy, about 5 minutes.
+- In a medium bowl, mix the water and granulated sugar.
+Add the yeast to the sugar mixture and let the mixture sit until foamy, about 5 minutes.

 - In the bowl of a stand mixer, or a large bowl to use with a hand held mixer, add the flour mix, tapioca starch, psyllium husk powder and the salt.
 Mix gently.

-- Beat on medium speed for 3 minutes.
-Fill each muffin cup about ⅔ full of batter.
-Set the pan away from drafts and let the rolls rise for about 1 hour.
+- Fill each muffin cup about ⅔ full of batter.
+Set the pan away from drafts and let the rolls rise until they barely crest over the top of the muffin cups.
+This can be between 20 minutes and 1 hour.

 Notes